-- 2) Provide supporting documentation that clearly identifies how the school or program ensures grounding in each area.
-Documentation may include detailed course schedules or outlines to selected modules from the learning management system that identify the relevant assigned readings, lecture topics, class activities, etc. For non-course-based methods, include web links or handbook excerpts that describe admissions prerequisites. (electronic resource file) - 3) If applicable, assessment of strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- Document the methods described above.
+This documentation must include all referenced syllabi, samples of tests or other assessments and web links or handbook excerpts that describe admissions prerequisites, as applicable. (electronic resource file) - 3) If applicable, assessment of strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)